 Fit is another function of comfort.
 A well-fitted sock that doesn't slip or bunch will help you focus on the long miles ahead.
 The socks that performed the best have integrated compression stitching and thoughtfully structured toe boxes that don't deform under stress.
 Relative height and compatibility with different hiking shoes and boots also play into this.

 Female and male-specific fit are to be considered.
 Typically, a female-specific sock will have a more narrow profile throughout the toe box and heel.
 While a sock may be “female-specific” or “male-specific,” it's important to look at your foot.
-If you have a narrow foot profile and struggle to find a well-fitted sock, consider a female sock option.
+Anyone should consider a “women's” sock option if you have a narrow foot profile and struggle to find a well-fitted sock.
 Consider a male-specific sock if you have a wider foot and women's socks don't fit well.

-Most of the socks we tested integrate elastic materials to keep everything in place while on the trail.
-For example, all the highest performers, such as the Darn Tough Hiker Full Cushion, integrate compression materials around the arch and calf.
-Darn Tough also uses a more tightly knit design in the fabric that 'hugs' the foot.
-It's the all-around best option for longer or more technical trails in warmer weather.
+Most socks we tested integrate elastic materials to keep everything in place while on the trail.
+For example, the highest-performing socks, such as the Darn Tough Hiker Full Cushion, integrate compression materials around the arch and calf.
+Darn Tough also uses a more tightly knit fabric design that 'hugs' the foot.
+It's the best overall option for longer or more technical trails in warmer weather.

 The Danish Endurance Unisex also has a snug fit with a compression panel around the arch to keep the socks in place.
 The wide elastic cuffs keep the socks up on long days of hiking.
 This great all-around hiking sock will keep its shape over the miles.